 Report a change in circumstances

-You must report any change in your circumstances if you’re claiming or have applied for Carer’s Allowance.
+You must report changes in your circumstances if you’re claiming or have applied for Carer’s Allowance.

-If you do not report changes straight away or give wrong or incomplete information, you could be paid the wrong amount and have to pay it back.
-You could also have your Carer’s Allowance stopped, get a fine or be taken to court.
+If you do not report changes straight away, you could be paid the wrong amount and have to pay it back.
+You might also have to pay a fine.